-- 404.1.1 The guardian_should, when appropriate, assess the incapacitated person's individual's physical appearance and condition (taking into account the incapacitated person's individual's privacy and dignity) and assess the appropriateness of the incapacitated person's individual's current living situation and the continuation of existing services, taking into consideration all aspects of social, psychological, educational, direct services, health and personal care needs, as well as the need for any additional services. - 404.1.2 The guardian shall maintain regular communication with the individual, service providers, caregivers, and others attending to the incapacitated person individual. - 404.1.3 The guardian shall participate in care or planning decisions concerning the residential, educational, vocational, or rehabilitation program of the incapacitated person_individual. - 404.1.4 The guardian shall request that each residential care professional service provider develop an appropriate service plan for the incapacitated personindividual and take appropriate action to ensure that the service plans are being implemented. - 404.1.5 The guardian shall ensure that the personal care plan is being properly followed by examining charts, notes, logs, evaluations, and other documents regarding the incapacitated person_at the place of residence and at any program site.

-404.2 Guardians of the Estate Conservators only or their designees shall maintain meaningful in-person contact with their clients generally no less than quarterly absent court order, but in any event, at a frequency as appropriate and as necessary to verify the individual's condition and status and the appropriateness of financial arrangements.
-Meaningful contact with the individual under conservatorship is to stay informed of the individual's status and needs and make decisions that support, encourage, and assist the individual's capabilities and wishes.
-Meaningful contact may be in-person contact, or via an alternative means of visitation such as: live video conferencing; telephone calls; interviews with third party experts such as medical providers; or interviews with care providers.
-CPGCs shall continue to document the alternative means of visitation and outreach, along with documentation of the circumstances.

-404.3 A certified professional guardian of the person, as a sole practitioner or agency, must ensure that the initial in-person visit and then one visit every three months is made by a certified professional guardian, unless otherwise approved by the court.
-A certified professional conservator, as a sole practitioner or agency, must ensure that the initial inperson visit and then one visit every six months is made by a certified professional conservator unless otherwise approved by the court.
-For other meaningful in-person visits, a certified professional guardian or conservator, as a sole practitioner or agency, may delegate the responsibility for in-person visits with a client to: (a) a nonguardian/conservator employee of the certified professional guardian or conservator, sole practitioner or agency. (b) an independent contractor or (c) any individual who has been specifically approved by the court.
-In all cases, before the delegation, a certified professional guardian or conservator with final decision making authority on the case must document the suitability of the delegation, having considered: (a) the needs of the client, and (b) the education, training and experience of the delegate.
+- 404.1 Guardian and conservators of the Person appointed as a guardian for an individual shall have meaningful in-person contact with their clients as needed, generally no less than monthly.
+If contact is not made monthly, the reasons for less frequent contact shall be documented and included in the periodic reporting to the court.
+Living in a staffed residential facility or at home with a paid caregiver is not sufficient justification for reducing the frequency of in-person contact. - 404.1.1 The guardian and conservator should, when appropriate, assess the incapacitated person's individual subject to guardianship's physical appearance and condition (taking into account the incapacitated person's individual's privacy and dignity) and assess the appropriateness of the incapacitated person's individual's current living situation and the continuation of existing services, taking into consideration all aspects of social, psychological, educational, direct services, health and personal care needs, as well as the need for any additional services. - 404.1.2 The guardian and conservator shall maintain regular communication with the individual subject to guardianship and/or conservatorship, service providers, caregivers, and others attending to the incapacitated person individual subject to guardianship. - 404.1.3 The guardian and conservator shall participate in care or planning decisions concerning the residential, educational, vocational, or rehabilitation program of the incapacitated person individual. - 404.1.4 The guardian and conservator shall request that each residential care professional service provider develop an appropriate service plan for the incapacitated personindividual subject to guardianship and take appropriate action to ensure that the service plans are being implemented. - 404.1.5 The guardian and conservator shall ensure that the personal care plan is being properly followed by examining charts, notes, logs, evaluations, and other documents regarding the incapacitated person individual subject to guardianship at the place of residence and at any program site. - 404.2 Guardians of the Estate and conservators appointed as conservator only shall maintain meaningful in-person contact with their clients generally no less than quarterly absent court order, but in any event, at a frequency as appropriate and as necessary to verify the individual's condition and status and the appropriateness of financial arrangements. - 404.3 A certified professional guardian and conservator of the person appointed as a guardian, as a sole practitioner or agency, must ensure that the initial in-person visit and then one visit every three months is made by a certified professional guardian and conservator, unless otherwise approved by the court.
+For other meaningful in-person visits, a certified professional guardian and conservator, as a sole practitioner or agency, may delegate the responsibility for in-person visits with a client to: (a) a non-guardian and conservator employee of the certified professional guardian and conservator, sole practitioner or agency, (b) an independent contractor or (c) any individual who has been specifically approved by the court.
+In all cases, before the delegation, a certified professional guardian and conservator with final decision making authority on the case must document the suitability of the delegation, having considered: (a) the needs of the client, and (b) the education, training and experience of the delegate.
 (Adopted 10-14-2013).
 Delegation of a power to an agent must be consistent with the guardian and conservator's fiduciary duties and guardian and conservator's plan(s) and other requirements of delegation under RCW 11.130.125 and Regulation 4141.